-Boris Johnson, Britain's Next Prime Minister, Shares Similarities With Trump
+The Similarities Between Boris Johnson And Donald Trump

 At a time of polarization and political chaos, the United Kingdom and the United States are about to be led by two remarkably similar figures.
 On Tuesday, Britain's ruling Conservative Party elected Boris Johnson as their leader by an overwhelming margin, sending him to No. 10 Downing Street.
 He will take office on Wednesday.

-Like President Trump, Johnson is a larger-than-life populist who has made controlling immigration and restoring his nation's standing in the world key issues in recent years.
-(Unlike President Trump, he is given to speaking in Latin, making ancient historical allusions and has written a biography of Winston Churchill).
+Like Trump, Johnson is a larger-than-life populist who has made controlling immigration and restoring his nation's standing in the world key issues in recent years.
+(Unlike Trump, he is given to speaking in Latin, making ancient historical allusions and has written a biography of Winston Churchill).

 Johnson has been accused of extramarital affairs, and he has a reputation for playing fast and loose with the facts.

-Last week, President Trump predicted Johnson would "do a great job" and that they would get along well.
+Last week, Trump predicted Johnson would "do a great job" and that they would get along well.

 "He's a different kind of guy, but they say I'm a different kind of guy, too," Trump said.